SukjinMun/Scholarly_Paper_Crawler/README.md

 - You can explore and analyze the results from the csv_files/ directory.
 - Downloaded PDFs can be found in the pdf_files/[search_session_name]/ directory.

+**Note:**
+**Processing 45 papers (15 keyword combinations with 3 searches each) typically takes approximately 5 hours due to mandatory waiting periods and rate limiting**

 ### Spin Detection Feature